Savory Dutch Oven Pork Tenderloin – Recipe for Two

-Dutch oven pork tenderloin is seasoned with herbs and cooked with onions and mushrooms in a delightful balsamic sauce.
+Dutch oven pork tenderloin is seasoned with herbs and cooked with onions and mushrooms in a delicious balsamic sauce.
 It’s an easy meal that the whole family will love.

 a close up picture of pork tenderloin sliced on a plate with mushrooms